corsairmarks/more_standard_districts/mod/README.md

 * tier 2 increases research output by 1 point (per field) and increases researcher upkeep
 * tier 3 increases research output by a total of 2 points (per field) and further increases researcher upkeep

-Along with the new district types, this mod adds new colony designations for Commercial Worlds (focuses on Trade Districts) and Leisure Worlds (focuses on Leisure Districts) as well as updates the Tech-World designation to offer Research District build speed in addition to its existing benefits.
+Along with the new district types, this mod adds new colony designations for Commercial Worlds (focuses on Trade Districts) and Leisure Worlds (focuses on Leisure Districts) as well as updates the Tech-World designation to understand the new research district type and to offer a Research District build speed increase.
 Unification Center and Fortress World automation plans are also updated to understand the new district types.
 Each of the new colony designations features a build automation plan (including Rogue Servitors for Leisure Worlds).
-The automation plan for Unification Centers, Fortress Worlds, and Tech-Worlds are also adjusted to use the new districts.

 All districts respond to changes in civics that alter jobs.
-For example, Leisure Districts trade Entertainers for a Duelists with Warrior Culture and Ecclesiastical Districts trade a Priest for a Manager for spiritualist megacorps.
+For example, Leisure Districts swap Entertainers for a Duelists with Warrior Culture and Ecclesiastical Districts trade a Priest for a Manager for spiritualist megacorps.

 ## Localisation